Geometry and holonomy of indecomposable cones: Introduction

 Another motivation stems from supergravity (and string theory), where semi-Riemannian cones play a two-fold role.
 One the one hand, they appear as scalar geometries (of arbitrary dimension) in the superconformal formulation of supergravity theories, on the other hand, they can be used to study space-times which are part of supersymmetric solutions of the equations of motion of theories of (Poincar\'e) supergravity or of string theories.
 In the latter case, the supersymmetry equations can be analysed by passing to the time-like cone over the Lorentzian space-time manifold, which is a semi-Riemannian cone of index $2$.

 A generalisation of B\"ar's method to {\em indefinite} semi-Riemannian manifolds has two aspects: a holonomy classification of indefinite semi-Riemannian cones and the description of the corresponding geometry of the base.
 Both tasks face several difficulties in the semi-Riemannian context.
 The fundamental difficulty is that for metrics of arbitrary signature the holonomy group may not act completely reducibly: there are semi-Riemannian manifolds whose holonomy group admits an invariant subspace that is degenerate for the metric.
 As a consequence, those manifolds cannot be decomposed into a product of manifolds with irreducible holonomy, as it is the case for Riemannian manifolds.
 Hence, in an indefinite semi-Riemannian context, irreducibility has to be replaced by indecomposability.
 A semi-Riemannian manifold is {\em indecomposable} if its holonomy representation (i.e., the representation of the holonomy algebra on the tangent space) does not admit an invariant subspace that is non-degenerate for the metric.
 By the splitting theorems of de Rham \cite{derham52} and Wu \cite{wu64}, such metrics do not have a local decomposition into product metrics, hence the term {\em indecomposable}.
 Therefore, a generalisation of B\"{a}r's method to semi-Riemannian geometry requires two steps: \bi \item[(A)] Generalise Gallot's Theorem to the case of semi-Riemannian cones. \item [(B)] For indecomposable semi-Riemannian cones, describe the holonomy of the cone and the local geometry of the base. \ei The problem in (A) was solved in \cite{acgl07}, where we studied decomposable indefinite semi-Riemannian cones and obtained a generalisation of Gallot's result.
-In fact we showed that a cone over a complete and compact semi-Riemannian manifold is either flat or indecomposable. { Further results about decomposable cones have been obtained in \cite[Theorems 5 and 6]{FedorovaMatveev14}.}
+In fact we showed that a cone over a complete and compact semi-Riemannian manifold is either flat or indecomposable.
+The results in \cite{acgl07} have been generalised in the compact and in the complete case in \cite{matveev-mounoud10,matveev10,Mounoud12}.
+Further results about decomposable cones have been obtained in \cite[Theorems 5 and 6]{FedorovaMatveev14}.
+Cones over Lorentzian Sasaki manifolds and their holonomy were studied in the decomposable and indecomposable case in \cite{galaev06thesis}.